Yitzhak Aharon Korff: Education

 He received three ordinations (Smicha, D.D.), educated at Yeshiva Rabbi Chaim Berlin, the Rabbinical Seminary of Israel, and Yeshivas Beis Mordechai (Zvhil) of Jerusalem, and was tutored privately by masters of Hasidism and Kabbalah.

-Korff is a graduate of Columbia University, Harvard University, Hebrew College, Brooklyn Law School, and Boston University School of Law, and holds the BA., B.J.E., J.D., and LL.M. degrees.
-In conjunction with The Fletcher School of Law and Diplomacy and the Harvard Law School International Law Center he received an M.A. in international relations, an M.A.L.D. in international law and diplomacy, and a Ph.D. in international law.
-He was also a resident graduate at Harvard Divinity School.
+Korff is a graduate of Hebrew College for a Bachelor of Jewish Education; Columbia University for a Bachelor of Arts; Brooklyn Law School for a Juris Doctor; the Fletcher School of Law and Diplomacy at Tufts University for a Master of Arts in international relations, a Master of Arts in international law and diplomacy, and a Doctor of Philosophy in international law; and Boston University School of Law for a Master of Laws.
+He was also a resident graduate student at Harvard Divinity School.

 He is admitted to the Bar in Massachusetts and Washington, DC, and to the US Supreme Court, US Court of International Trade, and US Tax Court.

 Career

 Korff simultaneously combined careers as a rabbi, chaplain, lawyer, diplomat, businessman and entrepreneur.
 His grandfather Jacob I. Korff was a Hasidic Rebbe, and he eventually assumed the position of successor to his grandfather.

 In the late 1970s and early 1980s, Korff served as rabbi of several Orthodox congregations in Boston and Providence, at Temple Beth Sholom in Providence which he converted from Conservative to Orthodox (becoming Cong.
 Beth Sholom), and at Temple Aliyah, a Conservative synagogue in Needham.

-He organized and staffed one of the first White Collar Crime Units and Juvenile Diversion Units in the United States as a special consultant to the Norfolk County (Mass.)
+He organized and staffed the first White Collar Crime Unit and Juvenile Diversion Unit in the United States as a special consultant to the Norfolk County (Mass.)
 District Attorney's Office, and he served as a Special Assistant Attorney General for Massachusetts.
 On a political level he has advised candidates for political office at the City Council, Mayoral, Mass.
-Senate, Governor’s Office, and U.S. Senate and Congressional level, and assisted officials in substantive matters following their election to office.
+Senate, Governor's Office, and U.S. Senate and Congressional level, and assisted officials in substantive matters following their election to office.

 After marrying Shari Redstone, Korff also went into the family's entertainment business, which he expanded internationally.
-He served as president of National Amusements, the Redstone family business through which they exercise various degrees of control in Viacom and CBS, from 1987 until 1994, two years after the divorce, served as Executive Vice President and on the Board of Directors of Viacom, and remained a consultant to Mr. Redstone and his company until 2009.
+He served as president of National Amusements, the Redstone family business through which they exercise various degrees of control in Viacom and CBS, from 1987 until 1994, two years after the divorce, served as Executive Vice President and on the Board of Directors of Viacom, and remained a consultant to Mr. Redstone and his company for an additional fifteen years until 2009.

 He has served as an advisor and consultant in both public and private international relations, assisting numerous governments (including the United States, the U.K., Austria, Thailand, China, Jordan and others) in matters of diplomacy and international relations, and he has advised numerous national and multi-national business ventures in the United States and abroad.